capybarracuda/OpenGL-TextManager/README.md

 Written in Java by Silas Kidd Myers

-This is my part of the code for "garbage-mk-2"
+This is my part of the code for "garbage-mk-2" By u/Greenbeard